Computing and E-Safety

 Implementation

-As a school, we have chosen the Purple Mash Computing Scheme of Work from Reception to Year 6.
+As a school, we follow the Teach Computing Scheme of Work.
 The scheme of work supports our teachers in delivering fun and engaging lessons which help to raise standards and allow all pupils to achieve to their full potential.
 We are confident that the scheme of work more than adequately meets the national vision for Computing.
-It provides immense flexibility, strong crosscurricular links and integrates perfectly with the 2Simple Computing Assessment Tool.
+It provides immense flexibility, strong cross-curricular links.
 Furthermore, it gives excellent supporting material for less confident teachers.

 Impact

 Children will become confident users of technology.
 They will have resilience when tackling programmes or unfamiliar software and technology.
 They will become digitally literate and resilient.
 As children progress throughout the school, they develop a deep knowledge, understanding and appreciation of the Computing.
-Outcomes in pupils’ books and on Purple Mash Portfolios evidence a broad and balanced Computing curriculum.
+Outcomes on Blippit/SeeSaw evidence a broad and balanced Computing curriculum.